 - Adhesion– The water molecules get attached to the surface of the tracheary elements of xylem.

-- Surface tension– the ability of water surface to behave like a stretched membrane
+- Surface tension– The ability of water surface to behave like a stretched membrane

-Transpiration and Photosynthesis – a Compromise
+Transpiration and Photosynthesis – A Compromise

-Transpiration is an essential phenomenon.
+Transpiration is an important phenomenon because

 - It supplies water for photosynthesis.